 With homelessness still on our mental radars, we attended church the following weekend.
 Our small church houses approximately 35-45 homeless women every night during the coldest part of the year, so finding ways to support them is often a topic of discussion.
 This particular weekend, though, our pastor shared something shocking with us.
 A couple of days earlier, he’d discovered a homeless woman who had died just outside the doorway of our church.
 If that doesn’t make it real, nothing will.
 Regardless of your belief system, his sermon about it is worth listening to (it starts about two minutes into the recording).
-It’s a wake-up call to all people about doing what’s right.
+It’s a passionate wake-up call to all people about doing what’s right.

 This isn’t just a message for adults, however.
 Children also need to understand homelessness, despite it being a “dirty” topic, like sex and slavery.

-At this point, lots of parents will cringe and close their browser.
+At this point, lots of parents reading this will cringe and close their browser.
 It’s tempting.
 Of course we want to protect our children from discomfort of all kinds, especially those from which we can easily walk away.
 If anyone understands that, I do.
 My child is highly sensitive, and tricky topics affect her deeply, even if we discuss them in an age-appropriate way (as we always should with our kids).
 Some parents are more interested in lighthearted articles like “How to Get Your 17-Year-Old to Sleep Through the Night” or “How to Bake a Calorie-Free Sheet Cake in Zero Minutes.”
 But just like other topics that some of us would rather not acknowledge, it’s important to discuss homelessness with our children.
 As parents, it’s our responsibility.

 Here are some specific things you can do to talk to kids about homelessness.